 If possible, stay in the shade and stay out of the late morning and midday sun.
 Mad dogs and Englishmen, as they say.

 A wide-brimmed summer hat that covers baby’s head, face and neck is a summer essential for all babies, whether you’re wearing them or not.
 Hats with chin straps are especially useful if you’re carrying baby on your back.

 You might also like to use an umbrella or parasol to shade you both.

 Stay hydrated.
 Drink lots of water.
 Yes, I know it’s hard to remember sometimes and you probably don’t get enough time to pee as it is, but it’s really important.
 We all need to take in extra fluids in warmer weather.

 This is especially important if you’re breastfeeding.
 Be sure to offer your baby extra fluids, too.
 If you are breastfeeding a baby under 6 months then offer some additional breastfeeds.

 (Seek medical help if you are ever concerned about baby getting dehydrated: these suggestions are no substitute for qualified medical advice.)

 Water on the skin can also help keep you both cool.
 Some people like to carry a little squirty bottle of water for the occasional spritz on the face or feet.
 If you’re really hot and already sweaty, you might as well pop a cool, damp flannel or muslin on your chest between you and baby.

 Take a break.
-If you or baby get uncomfortable, take the sling or carrier off and deposit yourself in a shady nook or air conditioned shop to cool down.
+If you or your baby get uncomfortable, take the sling or carrier off and deposit yourself in a shady nook or air-conditioned shop to cool down.
 If you’re just not comfortable wearing your baby in hot weather and prefer to use a pram or pushchair, that’s fine too!

 Photo courtesy of Ronnie’s Creative.